UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/README.md

 - Compare and contrast an XML element and attribute
 - Explain the meaning and purpose of an XML namespace
 - Create a reference to a view object
-- Use a simple stack view to lay out controls
+- Use a simple stack view to layout controls
+- Use a simple grid view to layout controls

 # Contents